 Sessions as Observation Windows #

-A session represents a connect-to-disconnect lifecycle — the window during which a process is actively using instruments and logging data.
+A session is the window from connect to disconnect — the time a process is actively using instruments and logging data.

 What is a Session? #